DaveVoorhis/Wrapd/docs/index.md

 ### ORM or SQL Amplifier? ###

-Need help deciding whether or not Wrapd is right for you?
+Need help deciding whether Wrapd is right for you?

 See [ORM or SQL Amplifier?](orm_or_sql_amplifier.md)